With Thanksgiving approaching, I think it is

 ministerial priesthood.
 I also give special thanks for you,

-my parishioners, whom I have the privilege of serving in Holy Angels Parish.
+my parishioners, whom I have the privilege of serving in St. Thomas More Parish.

-For more than a decade, my family has joined me for dinner at
+For almost 20 years, my family has joined me for Thanksgiving dinner at

 whatever rectory where I have resided as pastor.
-This year will be no exception.
-I will cook the two turkeys and some
+This year, however, there will be an exception.
+We will be celebrating both Thanksgiving and my mom’s 90th

 I think that there is no better way to give “thanks” to God than